rmurphey/cornerbycorner.org/src/pages/join-us.md

 4. **Bring a friend** - It's safer and more fun with others.
 Invite like-minded people to join you.

-## Safety Tips

-- Stay on public property (sidewalks, public squares)
-- Remain non-violent and calm if confronted
-- Consider filming your protest for documentation
-- Bring water and weather-appropriate clothing
-- Know your rights - peaceful protest is constitutionally protected

 ## Connect With Us

 - Share your experience on social media using #CornerByCorner